Moscow

 Where should I keep my money?

-How to stay in touch?
+How can I stay in touch?

 The easiest way is to use messaging apps like WhatsApp, Telegram, or Skype.
 They let you make free calls as long as you have an internet connection.